jonboulle/nstack-docs/reference/nstack_toolkit.rst

 ``<module>``    The module's name.
 ============    ============

-Deletes a module (and thus its methods) from NStack.
+Deletes a module (and thus its functions) from NStack.

 ``logs``